programminghistorian/ph-submissions/en/drafts/originals/transcribing-handwritten-text-with-python-and-azure.md

 {% include figure.html filename="en-or-transcribing-handwritten-text-with-python-and-azure-06.png" alt="The clear output button for a cell in a Google Colab notebook." caption="Figure 6.
 Clear output below a cell in a Google Colab notebook." %}

 ### Step 5.
 Installing Azure Computer Vision in your Python environment.
+In this step we will install the required program libraries your program will use to communicate with Azure Computer Vision.

 [This documentation](https://perma.cc/FQ4Z-J9JU) by Microsoft is a helpful resource for this step.